-- 1) The required text for this course is "Strategic Management: Managing with SAVI" by Graham Fane (McGraw-Hill Ryerson Publishing). - 2) You are required to complete a number of readings before the first in-class session (September 11th).
-The readings are: - "Strategic Management: Managing with SAVI", Part 1 SAVI Goal Setting, Chapters 1, 2, 3 and 4 - "The Balanced Scorecard Measures That Drive Performance", Robert S. Kaplan and David P. Norton - "Competing on Capabilities: The New Rules for Corporate Strategy", George Stalk, Philip Evans, and Lawrence E. Shulman - "Debunking the Myths of Strategic Planning", G. Gooderham - "New Caledonia Hydro" a case study to be used at the in-class session, September 11th.
-Note - ignore the required given on page 5.
+- 1) The required text for this course is "Strategic Management: Managing with SAVI" by Graham Fane (McGraw-Hill Ryerson Publishing).
+However photocopies of the first four chapters are included in the handouts as the book will not be available in the bookstore until late December 2003.
+Students must arrange for its purchase prior to the first session. - 2) You are required to complete a number of readings before the first in-class session (January 31st).
+The readings are: - "Strategic Management: Managing with SAVI", Part 1 SAVI Goal Setting, Chapters 1, 2, 3 and 4 - "The Balanced Scorecard Measures That Drive Performance", Robert S. Kaplan and David P. Norton - "Competing on Capabilities: The New Rules for Corporate Strategy", George Stalk, Philip Evans, and Lawrence E. Shulman - "Debunking the Myths of Strategic Planning", G. Gooderham - "New Caledonia Hydro" a case study to be used at the in-class session, January 31st.
+Note ignore the required given on page 5.